pranamesh/pranamesh.github.io/_pages/team.md

 # PhD students
 ### 1. Udita Jana
 Udita joined the research group in December 2020.
+Her work is on camera vased intersection monitoring and management.

 ### 2. Pavan Kumar Sharma
 Pavan Joined the research group in December 2020.
+His work is on driver gaze behavior.

+### 3. Pankaj Kumar
+Pavan Joined the research group in December 2022.
+His work is on naturalistic driving study for Indian traffic.

+### 4. Tanu Singh
+Pavan Joined the research group in December 2022.
+Her work is on traffic incident detection.

 # M. Tech students
 ### 1. Shivom Bhargava